PASSlONE/PASSlONE/README.md

 I have a lot of mental illnesses, includin *audhd, and schizophrenia.*<br/>
 I get angry/jealous easily, please bear with me.<br/>
-I may misspell stuff on purpose.<br/>
+I really hate being ignored on purpose so like don't do that?<br/>
 I may get clingy. i cant control it, and if it makes you uncomfortable, then i'll gladly try tonin it dowwn for you!<br/>
 Everything that i say is platonic, unless I say otherwwise.<br/>
 my internet is abysmal so i may disconnect.<br/>